d4r7h-9h057/sec_tools/README.md

 # sec_tools
 #
-# Some Hacking tools i use everyday with Debian.
+# Some Hacking tools I use everyday with Debian, Backbox and MacOSX.
 #